divcraft/playbook-engineering-task/README.md

 # Features

-The project contains a few features I'd like you to be femiliar with:
+The project contains a few features I'd like you to be familiar with:

 ### useStore